ovenbits/coffee-challenge/README.md

 Yeah okay, so we like coffee at Oven Bits.
 Naturally, some of us here are more fussy about it than others, but we do drink a lot of it.

-And so, prospective Oven Bits developer, here is the challenge set before you: a chance to demonstrate YOUR love for coffee, and show off your craft along the way.
+And so, prospective Oven Bits developer, here is the challenge set before you: a chance to demonstrate _your_ love for coffee, showing off your craft along the way.

 ## Overview